 Auckland to Sydney

-- 15 night luxury cruise from Auckland to Sydney aboard Silversea's Silver Muse
+- 15 night luxury cruise aboard Silver Whisper

 - Butler service in every suite

-PLUS!
-Ultimate Cruising guests also receive chauffeur driven luxury car transfers to/from your nearest airport (within 35km)
+Plus!
+Ultimate Cruising guests also receive chauffeur driven luxury car transfer to/from your home to the airport (within 35km)

 - Classic Luxury

 - 24 Hr Room Service

 - Boutique &/or Salon

 - Drinks All Day